TheZPerson/sd-forge-custom-image-for-hiresfix/README.md

 ## Compatibility

-Still untested for unmodified backends, I don't guarantee that it works for everyone just yet.
-But it should work with Neo at least.
+Tested on fresh installs of Neo.

-Because how simple the extension is, I see no reason why it wouldn't work on other forks as well.
+Because how simple the extension is, it might work on other forks as well.
 Although I'm not sure if every fork has the Upscale(✨)-button which is fairly essential for the intented workflow.

-Issues may rise with other extensions that also modify the first-pass image.